sumanjs/suman/examples/08-suman-anti-patterns.md

 have used self or that instead of this, then you should write your code to avoid the self pattern when using Suman.
 With arrow functions, you can avoid the self/that pattern, when using functional loops for example.

-2. Putting code outside of Test.describe.
-As much code as possible should be inside the Test.describe callback.
+2. Putting code outside of ```Test.describe```.
+As much code of your test code as possible should be inside the Test.describe callback.
 There are several reasons for this.
 It makes it a bit easier to see the title of your suite.
 It also minimizes the amount of code loaded before a test suite is actually run.